JonMichaelUy/worldwidewebcam/README.md

   Click this link to see the deployed app:  https://worldwidewebcam.netlify.app/

 How to use:
-  Select a scene from the dropdown,  or click on either the Surprise Me or LIVE only buttons.
+  Select a scene from the dropdown,  or click on either the 'Surprise Me' or 'LIVE only' buttons.
 Once a webcam shows up on the screen, press play to view.

 Future Enhancements: